Free domestic shipping on all orders over $75

 Ankle

-If you’re looking for something between no-show ankle socks and mid-cut ankle boots, ankle-height hiking socks are just the thing.
-They offer more coverage than your average ankle sock but don’t come up as far as a mid-cut ankle boot.
+If you’re looking for something taller than a no show or mini crew, our Point6 1/4 crew hiking socks are just the thing.
+They offer more coverage than your shorter ankle sock but don’t come up as far as a full crew sock.

 All in all, they’re perfect for those low-cut to mid-cut shoes or boots that don’t quite fit the fashion of ankle boots but still require a bit more ankle protection.